 The first way to prevent side stitches is to practice good posture.
-If you are hunched over, it makes it difficult for you to breathe properly.
-Proper posture is a great way not only to alleviate this problem but also to work on running mechanics.
+If you are hunched over, it makes it difficult for you to breathe correctly.
+Proper posture is a great way to alleviate this problem and work on running mechanics.

 Athletes should also be careful not to increase either their mileage or intensity too quickly.
 If you try to run considerably further than your body is used to, that could cause side cramps.
 Also, running at a very hard effort can cause discomfort.
 The rule of thumb is not to add more than 10% of your weekly total each week.